mechanoChem/mechanoChemML/docs/multiresolutionlearning.rst

     python plot_data_and_history.py all_data_{timestamp}.pickle

 Please replace the "{timestamp}" with the actual timestamp info from the output.
-We will get the training loss and NN results for the main feature and detailed feature of data.
+We will get the training loss and NN results for the main feature of data.

 .. figure:: figures/mr-learning-problem-results-1.png
    :scale: 50 %